I Go to Pieces: Cotton Lloyd & Christian

-"I Go to Pieces" was remade in 1975 by Cotton, Lloyd & Christian for the group's self-titled 20th Century Records album release of August 1975 produced by group member Michael Lloyd with Mike Curb: released as a single, the track reached number 66 on the Hot 100 in Billboard, which magazine's Easy Listening chart afforded the track a number 10 peak, as well as in Canada.
+"I Go to Pieces" was remade in 1975 by Cotton, Lloyd & Christian for the group's self-titled album on 20th Century Records, released in August 1975 and produced by group member Michael Lloyd with Mike Curb.
+Released as a single, the track reached number 66 on the Hot 100 in Billboard, in which the magazine's Easy Listening chart afforded the track a number 10 peak, as well as in Canada.

-In the UK the Cotton Lloyd & Christian version of "I Go to Pieces" almost accrued enough interest to bring the song for the first time into the UK chart then officially a Top 50: however the track lost momentum to stall at number 51 UK: in Australia the single reached number 62.
-The Cotton Lloyd & Christian version of "I Go to Pieces" became a major hit in the Netherlands reaching number 17 in February 1976 with the track being included on the Dutch release of the group's Number Two album.
+In the UK, the Cotton, Lloyd & Christian version of "I Go to Pieces" almost accrued enough interest to bring the song for the first time into the UK chart, however the track lost momentum to stall at number 51.
+In Australia, the single reached number 62.
+The Cotton, Lloyd & Christian version became a major hit in the Netherlands reaching number 17 in February 1976 with the track being included on the Dutch release of the group's Number Two album.

-In 1976 the tracks from the Cotton Lloyd & Christian album - including "I Go to Pieces" - were utilized for the soundtrack of the teen film The Pom Pom Girls with unsold copies of the Cotton Lloyd & Christian album being repackaged/redistributed as The Pom Pom Girls soundtrack album.
-The Cotton Lloyd & Christian single of "I Go to Pieces" was released in France in 1977 being branded as a soundtrack item from Lache-moi les baskets (the title for The Pom Pom Girls in its French release) and featuring a distinct B-side from the single's earlier releases, with the track "I Can Sing, I Can Dance" replacing "Mr. Rock 'N' Roll".
+In 1976, the tracks from the Cotton Lloyd & Christian album - including "I Go to Pieces" - were utilized for the soundtrack of the teen film The Pom Pom Girls with unsold copies of the Cotton Lloyd & Christian album being repackaged/redistributed as The Pom Pom Girls soundtrack album.
+Cotton, Lloyd & Christian's "I Go to Pieces" was released as a single in France in 1977 being branded as a soundtrack item from Lache-moi les baskets (the title for The Pom Pom Girls in its French release) and featuring a distinct B-side from the single's earlier releases, with the track "I Can Sing, I Can Dance" replacing "Mr. Rock 'N' Roll".

-Chris Christian of Cotton Lloyd & Christian would include "I Go to Pieces" in medley with "Don't Worry Baby" and "Ain't Nothing Like the Real Thing" on his 1986 live album release Live at Six Flags.
+Chris Christian of Cotton, Lloyd & Christian would include "I Go to Pieces" in a medley with "Don't Worry Baby" and "Ain't Nothing Like the Real Thing" on his 1986 live album release Live at Six Flags.